 “No organization is completely immune to cyberattacks, while their consequences can be devastating,” said Rachel Welch, COO of Atlas VPN.
 “Therefore, both preventive and reactive cybersecurity strategies are essential if a company wants to mitigate cybercrime risks.
 Having an action plan should your organization get hacked is just as important as safeguarding it against such threats.”

 The lack of preparedness against cybersecurity threats is particularly worrying given that cybercriminals are constantly coming up with new attack methods.
-Threat actors are adept at targeting various operating systems, including Android and mac devices, and can employ a multitude of methods, from phishing to ransomware.
+Threat actors are adept at targeting various operating systems, including Android (opens in new tab) and mac (opens in new tab) devices, and can employ a multitude of methods, from phishing (opens in new tab) to ransomware (opens in new tab).

 According to the data compiled by Atlas VPN, which was taken from McAfee’s “Hidden Cost of Cybercrime” report, the financial damage of cybercrime is only traveling in one direction.
 Organizations need to act fast if they want to safeguard themselves against economic and reputational damage.